cwaage/cs50_labs/README.md

 ##### DEBUG

 You know by now that you will almost certainly experience errors when compiling.
 Do your best to work through the errors.
-Read the line numbers repoerted in the errors and go to the code and see what is coded on that line.
+Read the line numbers reported in the errors and go to the code and see what is coded on that line.
 It's always best to start with the **first** error that is reported.
 Sometimes fixing the first error fixes ALL of them.
-Remember to use `help50` as below if the error messages aren't clear to you.
+Remember to use `help50` as below if the error messages aren't clear.

 ```csh
 $ help50 make mario